jankudev/sfia-tools/README.md

 ☕ If you see value in what I've done and would like to support me, you can buy me a coffee at [BuyMeACoffee::jankutomas](https://buymeacoffee.com/jankutomas).

 #### TODOs (just notes for myself - possibly move to 'Github - issues' later on)
-- [ ] create a tag after the initial commit, build and upload db with tag as artefact, add link to the artefact in README.md
 - [ ] create a MongoDB database, parametrize the scraper to choose SQLite or MongoDB for persistence
 - [ ] improve significantly on documentation of generated OpenAPI in `api-service`